muhammad-rizwan/laravel-fcgi-client/README.md

 ## Where This Package Can Be Used

-This package enables Laravel applications to directly communicate with FastCGI servers, which opens up several use cases:
+This package enables Laravel applications to directly communicate with PHP-FPM, which opens up several use cases:

 1. **Microservices Architecture**: Directly communicate with other PHP-based microservices without going through HTTP, reducing overhead.